-Ensure that people with diabetes have access to preconception information and care that is relevant to their clinical condition.
+Ensure that people with diabetes have access to preconception information and care relevant to their clinical condition.

-- Percentage of people of reproductive age who might get pregnant who are living with diabetes who receive information about family planning from a health care professional - Percentage of people of reproductive age living with diabetes who are planning to get pregnant who receive preconception care from an interprofessional care team - Percentage of people of reproductive age living with diabetes who are planning to get pregnant and who receive preconception care, who report feeling informed about how to manage their diabetes before and during pregnancy
+- Percentage of people of reproductive age living with diabetes who might become pregnant who receive information about family planning from a health care professional - Percentage of people of reproductive age living with diabetes who are planning to become pregnant who receive preconception care from an interprofessional care team - Percentage of people of reproductive age living with diabetes who are planning to become pregnant and who receive preconception care who report feeling informed about how to manage their diabetes before and during pregnancy

-Measurement details for these indicators, as well as indicators to measure overarching goals for the entire quality standard, are presented in Appendix 2.
+Measurement details for these indicators, as well as indicators to measure overarching goals for the entire quality standard, are presented in Appendix 1.

-Quality Statement 2: Coordinated Interprofessional Care
+Coordinated Interprofessional Care

-People with diabetes receive interprofessional care specific to their needs during preconception and throughout pregnancy.
+People with diabetes receive coordinated interprofessional care specific to their needs during preconception and throughout pregnancy.
 People with gestational diabetes receive interprofessional care at the time of diagnosis and throughout the remainder of their pregnancy.

-Interprofessional care team: A care team consisting of multiple providers with specific training in diabetes in pregnancy that is supported by specialist input should be integrated into preconception and pregnancy care.
-This team can include various roles as needed: nurses, dietitians, social workers, pharmacists, primary care providers, endocrinologists/internists, midwives, obstetricians, doulas, Elders, and community health workers with expertise in diabetes in pregnancy.
+Interprofessional care: A care team consisting of multiple providers with specific training in diabetes in pregnancy that is supported by specialist input should be integrated into preconception and pregnancy care.
+Team members may include be nurses, dietitians, social workers/psychologists/mental health specialists, pharmacists, primary care providers, endocrinologists/internists, midwives, obstetricians, doulas, Elders, and community health workers with expertise in diabetes in pregnancy.
 People with diabetes in pregnancy and their families are an important part of the team and should participate in decisions about their care, if they choose.